 Sierpe River Tour: “Come with us to the other side of the peninsula where the many waterways that make up the Sierpe River lowlands are located.
-On this tour we’ll ride in small river boats, accompanied by our local guide/naturalist, throughout the area where we’ll see many different forms of animal life that inhabit the area, including exotic birds, reptiles and mammals.
-We will also have the chance to stop at a local historic site known as ‘Finca 6’ which will allow us the chance to view several examples of the famous stone spheres of Costa Rica.
+On this tour we’ll ride in comfortable river boats, accompanied by our local guide/naturalist, throughout the area where we’ll see many different forms of animal life that inhabit the area, including exotic birds, reptiles and mammals.
+We’ll also have the chance to stop at a local historic site known as ‘Finca 6’ which will allow us the chance to view several examples of the famous stone spheres of Costa Rica.
 These spheres are commonly attributed to the extinct Diquis culture, are sometimes referred to as the ‘Diquis Spheres,’ and are thought to date back to the Aguas Buenas Period of 300-800 AD.”
 Finca 6 is a UNESCO World Heritage site.

-There’ll be many other opportunities to photograph in and around the resort property, and elsewhere, including at least one night shoot where it’s almost guaranteed we’ll see exotic frogs, lizards, insects and other nocturnal creatures waiting to be photographed by us (be sure to listen to the rhythm of the forest, too).
+There’ll be many other opportunities to photograph in and around the resort property, and elsewhere, including at least one night shoot where it’s almost guaranteed we’ll see exotic frogs, lizards, insects and other nocturnal creatures that we can photograph (be sure to listen to the rhythm of the forest, too).

-Other optional activities that can be arranged with the resort during your free time include a boat ride with visit to the Golfo Dulce Animal Sanctuary, which is located right on the water; a chance to see and tag sea turtles (you can name them, too, if they haven’t been tagged before) at LAST Sea Turtle Project (Latin American Sea Turtle); plus you can experience some of the best deep sea fishing in the world on one of the resort’s fully-equipped boats, complete with fishing gear and captain and crew who will help you throughout.
+Other optional activities that can be arranged by the resort during your free time include a boat ride with visit to the Golfo Dulce Animal Sanctuary, which is located right on the water; a chance to see and tag sea turtles (you can name them, too, if they haven’t been tagged before) at LAST Sea Turtle Project (Latin American Sea Turtle); plus you can experience some of the best deep sea fishing in the world on one of the resort’s fully-equipped boats, complete with fishing gear and captain and crew who will help you throughout.
 There are also bikes available that you can use for free to ride around the area.